felixnyamweya/wpsso-schema-json-ld/readme.txt

 * Provides complete video SEO markup with information from video service APIs (Facebook, Slideshare, Soundcloud, Vimeo, Wistia, YouTube).

-* WooCommerce product variations are grouped by currency and added as a Schema AggregateOffer for Google's Product Rich Results (includes the product variation group high price, low price, and currency).
+* WooCommerce product variations are grouped by currency and added as a Schema AggregateOffer for Google's Rich Results (includes the product variation group high price, low price, and currency).

 * Fixes common Google testing tool warnings for WooCommerce products, like "Missing Product ID", "brand field is recommended", etc.